NCAR/DataAnalysis101/Week07/Lecture7_2.md

  - The least squares method actually finds the intercept and slope to minimize the sum of sqaures of the residuals
  - The residuals are estimates of the true errors.
- - The standard deviation of the residuals (aka residual standard error)  is an estimate of the theoretical standard of the errors.
+ - The standard deviation of the residuals (aka residual standard error)  is an estimate of the theoretical standard  deviation of the errors.
  - Examining the residuals is one of the ways to check  if the assumptions of the model hold.

  Some things to try: